vim-pandoc/vim-pandoc-after/README.md

 ## Configuration

-By default, vim-pandoc-after does nothing.
-To enable plugins' support, you must set the variable `g:pandoc#after#modules#enabled`.
+By default, vim-pandoc-after only enables the "goyo" module, because it solves a performance issue with the interaction of vim-pandoc's folding module and Goyo.
+To enable other plugins' support, you must set the variable `g:pandoc#after#modules#enabled`.
 For example, to enable NrrwRgn and ultisnips support, add the following to your vimrc:

     let g:pandoc#after#modules#enabled = ["nrrwrgn", "ultisnips"]